euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 - Map: apply the same function on all element of a vector
 - Scatter: write multiple output from a single input, needs atomic operation support
-- Gather or Stencil: write a single output from multiple inputs
+- Gather: write a single output from multiple inputs
 - Reduction: single result from a large vector input, like an inner product
-- Scan: apply subsequently an operation to all preceeding elements on an vector like numpy.cumsum
+- Scan: apply subsequently an operation to all preceeding elements on an vector like np.cumsum
 - Sort: There are optimized sorter for parallel implementation.

 Those parallel building blocks will typically be one (or few) individual